Decoding 2 x 2 x 30: A Deep Dive into Multiplication and its Applications

 III.
 Prime Factorization and its Significance

-Let's delve into the prime factorization of the numbers involved:
+Let's look at the prime factorization of the numbers involved:

 IV.
 Applications in Advanced Mathematics